tale-toul/OCP4UPIAWS/README.md

 ## Introduction

-This project contains the necesary instructions to deploy an Openshift 4.4 cluster on AWS using the UPI installation method.
+This project contains the necesary instructions to deploy an Openshift 4.4 public cluster on AWS using the UPI installation method.

 ## Requirements